-5 Earlier studies used limited data aggregated at the industry- or country-levels (e.g., Eskeland and Harrison, 2003; Cole, 2004; He, 2006; Wagner and Timmins, 2009).
+6 Earlier studies used limited data aggregated at the industry or country levels (e.g., Eskeland and Harrison, 2003; Cole, 2004; He, 2006; Wagner and Timmins, 2009).
 Related firm-level studies also provide indirect evidence, without observing actual pollution levels, that firms are more likely to have facilities in countries with weak environmental policies (Becker and Henderson, 2000, 2001; Ben Kheder and Zugravu, 2012; Dam and Scholtens, 2012).
 A few recent studies use actual CO2 emissions data, but the scope of these studies is limited - within specific countries or industries (e.g., Ederington, Levinson, and Minier, 2005; Bento, Freedman, and Lang, 2015; Bartram, Hou, and Kim, 2019).

-pollute in foreign countries.
-Second, we reverse the specification and test the "pull hypothesis."
-We hold constant the home country environmental policies and test whether changes in the foreign country environmental policies matter for pollution abroad.
+Our analysis shows that the main force dictating multinationals' emission of CO2 abroad is pressure from the home country's environmental policies (the push force).
+We start by testing the "push hypothesis."
+We use a specification that holds constant the environmental policies of foreign countries to test whether changes in the environmental policies in the home country have an effect (as in Khwaja and Mian, 2008).
+Indeed, we find evidence of such a "push effect": Tightening the home countries' environmental policies pushes multinational firms out and incentivizes them to pollute in foreign countries.
+Next, we reverse the specification and test the "pull hypothesis."
+We hold constant the home country environmental policies matter for pollution abroad.
 We find no evidence supporting the pull hypothesis.
 In sum, multinational firms pollute abroad because of the tightening of policies in the home countries, not because of pollution opportunities abroad.